gXLg/nullcord/docs/05_utils.md

 # Utils
-Here I showcase useful utils
+Here I showcase usefull utils
 built into nullcord and how to use them.